7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 - Comfort becomes more important than growth

-- Fear consistently overrides action
+- Fear often outweighs action

-- Personal limitations start to feel permanent
+- Your personal limits start to feel permanent and impossible to change

 People with a mediocre mindset often:

-- Underestimate themselves
+- Undervalue themselves

 - Avoid challenges that could help them grow